svisser/ipuz/docs/contributing.rst

 Issues
 ------

-If you find an issue or have a suggestion for a new feature then you can create a new ticket in the `issue tracker`_ or you can comment on an existing ticket if a similar ticket already exists.
+Please create a new ticket in the `issue tracker`_ if you find an issue or if you have a suggestion for a new feature.

 Contributing code
 -----------------